 I will teach you techniques to capture these birds and mammals without disturbing them, so you get them in natural postures and behaviors. __________________________________________________________

-I will pick you up at Idaho Falls Airport and from there our adventure begins.
+I will pick you up at Salt Lake City International Airport and from there our adventure begins.
 I will transport you to the lodge where we will be staying, on all field outings, and back to the airport when our trip is done.

 Workshop fee includes:

-Personalized instruction Lodging All transport during tour All meals Two field outings per day
+Personalized instruction Lodging All transport during tour Most meals Two field outings per day

 Workshop fee does not include:

-Cost of getting to Idaho Falls International Airport, alcoholic beverages, or gratuities.
+Cost of getting to Salt Lake City International Airport, alcoholic beverages, or gratuities.

 We shoot rain or shine unless there is lightning or other hazardous conditions.
 If we get weathered out we will be doing slide presentations, work-flow processing, or image reviews depending on individual needs.

 Best bird photos are obtained with 500MM or more.
 Hand-holding is best, but tripods and monopods also work well.
 There will be hiking on uneven terrain, but nothing super difficult.
 However, you will need to be able to traverse small rises, hike up to a mile, and sit on the ground for several minutes at a time.
 This is a high mountain valley with an altitude of approximately 7000 feet.
 Generally, we do not shoot from blinds.
 So, good camouflage clothing from head to toe is needed including face mask and gloves.
 Patience and persistence is required to get the best images.